 The Freedom of Information Act (FOIA) allows you to obtain copies of the records and documents in your alien file (immigration file).
 As a U.S. citizen or permanent resident, you may also request the immigration records of other people (provided that person consents to the search).
-You may obtain a complete copy of the alien file or obtain specific documents in a file.

 Obtaining an Immigration File for an Existing Case